spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 We prioritize our services' stability, security, and compatibility above all else.
 That's why we approach upgrades with the utmost caution, ensuring that we have extensively tested and verified their functionality and compatibility before they are introduced into our ecosystem.
 Elasticsearch has been a reliable and robust search engine, and many of our customers still use versions under 7.10.
 Despite Elastic's decision to deprecate some older versions of Elasticsearch, we've been able to maintain their service continuity through our partnership with AWS, which has committed to supporting these versions without deprecation notice.
 As a result, there was no immediate need to rush the migration to OpenSearch.

 However, we recognize the potential benefits and features that OpenSearch brings.
-After thorough testing and validation, we are confident that OpenSearch is a solid platform and the transition will be smooth, backward compatible, and minimally disruptive.
+After thorough testing and validation, we are confident that OpenSearch is a solid platform, and the transition will be smooth, backward compatible, and minimally disruptive.

 ## Does the migration to OpenSearch entail any additional costs?